mlpack/ensmallen/doc/callbacks.md

 ## Callback States

-Callbacks are called at different states during the optimization process:
+Callbacks are called at several states during the optimization process:

 * At the beginning and end of the optimization process.
 * After any call to `Evaluate()` and `EvaluateConstraint`.